e-conomic/hiring-assignments/machinelearningteam/receipt-cropping/README.md

 ## Guidelines
 We would like to remind you of a few important things:
-- This data it real and a small set.
+- The data set is quite small and created from real world images.
 An acceptable model might not exist, so don't feel bad if your results are disappointing.
-But we believe it is possible to get an idea of viability out of it.
+But we believe that it is possible to get an idea weather a model is viability given the data.
 - Focus on the right stuff.
 Don't spend many hours on data wrangling and other stuff that does not show us your true skill-set.
 Instead, please make a few assumptions, and make sure to tell us about the assumptions you made.
 - We do not judge you on the accuracy of your predictive model, but on your problem solving skills.
-So don't spend all your time tweeking parameters.
+So don't spend all your time tweaking parameters.
 - Use what ever tech stack you feel comfortable using.

 ## Got stuck?
-You can always email us and ask for advice or just ask question to ensure you correctly understood the task.
+You can always email us and ask for advice or just ask questions to ensure you correctly understood the task.
 This will not be seen as a sign of weakness, to the contrary it shows that fully understanding the problem is important to you.